 Contact: +44(0)1206 282 939

 - Open: The Castle is open every day, 10 am to 5 pm Monday to Saturday and from 11 am on Sunday.

 - Admission: Adult, child, and family saver tickets are available.
 Guided tours of the roof and the Roman vaults cost a small extra fee.
 See the website for current prices.

-- Getting There: The Castle is a 10 minute walk from Colchester Town Station, under and hour from London Liverpool Street.
+- Getting There: The Castle is a 10-minute walk from Colchester Town Station, under an hour from London Liverpool Street.
 Check National Rail Enquiries for times and prices.
 If you drive, pay and display parking is available near the town center.

 07 of 08

 Hastings Castle was built as a pre-fabricated timber stockade almost as soon as William the Conqueror landed with his troops in September 1066.
 It vies for the position of the first of William's castles in England with Pevensey and Dover.

 Sometime after his coronation, in December of 1066, William ordered Hastings Castle to be rebuilt in stone and by 1070 a stone castle stood on this site, high above the fishing port of Hastings in Kent.

 Sadly, very little is left of it.
 The Castle was dismantled by King John in 1216 to prevent it from falling into French hands.
 It was rebuilt about 9 years later by Henry III, then dismantled and rebuilt at least once more before parts of the castle fell into the sea after fierce storms.
 Henry VIII had a hand in the devastation of Hastings Castle as well.
 He ordered the castle's collegiate church destroyed and his over-enthusiastic henchmen destroyed much of the castle too.

 By the 19th century, this important evidence of the Norman Conquest was little more than a jungle of weeds and undergrowth.
 It was restored as a visitor attraction by the Victorians and remained a romantic ruin for decades.